TikiTDO/sereth_rtm/README.md

 # Sereth JSON Perspectives

-  Sereth JSON Perspectives is a rails plugin which hooks into any existing data store such as ActiveRecord, Mongoid, or even bare classes, and allows a developer to define a set of JSON message types to be exported to a client.
+  Sereth JSON Perspectives is a rails plugin based on the idea of treating models like API objects exported through JSON.
+It breaks with the rails convention of treating these objects as views, and instead defines different perspectives as core features of the data model.

   The library may also be used to generate examples of blank data types to populate scripts, and to export to web-based API editors.